spinnylights/vulkan-notes/vulkan_notes.md

 ### Queue families

-Most of the things you might want to do with Vulkan are done by submitting _commands_ to a _queue_.
-We cover both of those concepts elsewhere.
-What's important right now is that a physical device has _queue families_ from which queues can be selected, and you need to investigate them if you ultimately want to have some queues to work with.
-This is done with [`vkGetPhysicalDeviceQueueFamilyProperties()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetPhysicalDeviceQueueFamilyProperties.html) or [`vkGetPhysicalDeviceQueueFamilyProperties2()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetPhysicalDeviceQueueFamilyProperties2KHR.html);
+A lot of what you do with Vulkan is just setting things up.
+When you want to actually do something within the context you've created, you generally perform what's called _command submission_, where you submit a "command" to what's called a _queue_ (`VkQueue`) using one of the `vkCmd*()` functions.
+In order to do _that_, you need to get a queue handle (`VkQueue` again) from the device using `vkGetDeviceQueue()`.
+`vkGetDeviceQueue()` requires you to specify what _queue family_ you want your queue to come from.
+A queue family is a set of queues that support certain kinds of operations, like running compute shaders or drawing to the screen, and they're associated with a physical device.
+Now that you have a physical device, you almost certainly want to enumerate the properties of its queue families so that you can obtain handles to queues and submit commands to them.
+You can do this with [`vkGetPhysicalDeviceQueueFamilyProperties()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetPhysicalDeviceQueueFamilyProperties.html) or [`vkGetPhysicalDeviceQueueFamilyProperties2()`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/vkGetPhysicalDeviceQueueFamilyProperties2KHR.html);